PrestaShop/prestashop-specs/broader-topics/ecotax.md

 ## WHAT IS THE ECOTAX

-The ecotax is a contribution to finance the collect, the recycling and the depollution of a piece of furniture or used electrical and electronic equipment.
+The ecotax is a contribution in France to finance the collect, the recycling and the depollution of a piece of furniture or used electrical and electronic equipment.
-It’s paid by the customer.
+The ecotax is not a tax per se, but a fixed mandatory contribution (the actual term is "eco-participation") that must be paid by the customer.
 Then it’s donated by the seller to a collection agency.

 The amount of the ecotax is fixed and does not depend on the product price.
+The ecotax is subject to VAT.

 ## WHERE IS THE ECOTAX IN PRESTASHOP